Crawkidile/Sean-BSE-25/index.md

 For my second milesotne, I polished many of the customizations/modules, and added a couple more features to it such as System information, air quality and more.
 By getting the base project itself done, as well as the majority of the customization stage complete, I can move on to the modification phase, in which I plan to incorporate motion-sensing capabilities, and a bigger display.

 There were some previous challenges that I faced with the modules.
 Some were due to incompatibility issues, while others were just small errors within the modules themselves.
 I managed to resolve most of the issues/challenges I ran into; however, a few just seemed like they were non-functioning modules that I wouldn't be able to use (such as the `MMM-Touch` module in combination with the `MMM-pages` module).
 However, in the end, it was still fine, as I was able to customize my mirror/display accordingly.
 I encourage others who pick this project to experiment with these modules and look for possible solutions, as it would be great to find ways to resolve these issues.
+I also installed `pm2`, which is a JavaScript-based process manager, which allows for easy automation/startup of the MagicMirror Program.

 For my final milestone, I plan to complete the assembly process of the modifications to my project and fully incorporate them.
 At this point, I am in a good place, with the base project being completed and customized to my liking.